icos-urenio/Virtual-City-Tour-360/README.md

 # VirtualCityTour360
 VirtualCityTour360 is a Joomla 2.5.x extension component that supports the creation of virtual tours of recreation facilities using interactive maps, 360o panoramas, video and images.
-Developed within the European project PEOPLE.

 ImproveMyCity has been developed within the European project PEOPLE.
 Find out more at [http://people-project.eu](http://people-project.eu).